Open Enterprise Server: OES 1 and OES 2

 Novell released OES 1, the first version of OES, on 25 March 2005.
 Since some users wanted backward compatibility with NetWare, Novell offered two installation options: OES-NetWare and OES-Linux.
 These are two different operating systems with different kernels and different userlands.

 OES-NetWare is NetWare v6.5 equipped with NetWare Loadable Modules for various Novell services (such as NetWare Core Protocol, Novell eDirectory, Novell Storage Services, and iPrint) and open-source software (such as OpenSSH, Apache Tomcat, and the Apache HTTP Server).

 OES-Linux is based on the SUSE Linux Enterprise Server (SLES) with added NetWare services ported to the Linux kernel: e.g. the NetWare Core Protocol, Novell eDirectory, Novell Storage Services, and iPrint.

 Novell released OES 2, the second version of OES, on 12 October 2007.
 It was the first SLES-Linux-kernel-only OES, but it retained the OES-NetWare operating system option, as NetWare 6.5 SP7 can run as a paravirtualized guest inside the Xen hypervisor.
-The SLES base of the OES 2 was later updated to SLES 10 SP1.
+The SLES base of OES 2 was later updated to SLES 10 SP1.

 Features introduced in OES 2 include: